Adèle Blanc-Sec first saw publication in the mid-1970s, with the most recent material being from 2009.

 The girl was an excellent student.
 She considered becoming a schoolmarm – an ambitious goal for one so poor.
 But her mother killed her dreams, sending her to Paris to become a menial.

-(Breton emigration to Paris — from an impoverished rural area to the City of Light — was a distinctive sociological phenomenon back then.
+(Breton emigration to Paris — from an impoverished rural area to the City of Lights — was a distinctive sociological phenomenon back then.
 It has many complexities involving several shades of racism, culture wars around Catholicism, classism, the suppression of Breton culture, specific forms of rural/urban divide, etc.).

 Neventi vad d’ar Vretoned